BIOTECH-7005-BIOINF-3000

 Getting the gene count matrix

-The input file for our actural DE analysis will be a gene count matrix/table including the number of reads mapped to all reference genes across different groups of samples (Treatment group and control group in our dataset).
+The input file for our actual DE analysis will be a gene count matrix/table including the number of reads mapped to all reference genes across different groups of samples (Treatment group and control group in our dataset).
 There are several tools which can be used to get gene counts based on aligned bam files from Part 3.
-However, when you are using STAR to do the genome mapping, you can give parameter --quantmode gene to get gene counts simultaneously when you are running STAR.
+However, when you are using STAR to do the genome mapping, you can give parameter --quantmode GeneCounts to ensure STAR returns gene-level counts as part of the alignment process.

 # get gene count files for individual samples